Lily: Nah, I'd say you're not a real New Yorker until you've cried on the subway and not given a damn what anyone thinks.

 - In the novel The Fall of a Nation by Thomas Dixon (author of The Klansman, aka The Birth of a Nation), the combined European armies (save neutral Britain) invade America.
 New York City turns out to be somewhat more difficult to take than anticipated, not just because the NYPD fights to the last man, but all the immigrant neighborhoods are adamantly opposed to the invaders.
 They left Europe for a reason.

-- In Percy Jackson and the Olympians, the last book: "You don't mess with New Yorkers."
+- In Percy Jackson and the Olympians: The main hero Percy is himself from Manhattan, and spends the series traversing the continental US fighting Greek gods and monsters.
+The last book: "You don't mess with New Yorkers."

 - In Harry Harrison's The Technicolor Time Machine, Tex and Dallas, two very heavily stereotyped Italian-American (despite their names) assistants of the main hero the director, are your typical New Yorkers (again, despite their names) and generally on par with the angriest Horny Vikings available — when they aren't proverbial Italian momma's boys, that is.

 - Any rapper raised in Brooklyn is guaranteed to exhibit signs of this trope.
 Hell, this applies to the rest of New York too; for example, the Bronx gave us the earliest rappers, and more recently Cardi B.

 - Buffy the Vampire Slayer: Wood's originally from New York City.

 - Oscar the Grouch is probably the closest anyone on Sesame Street comes to this.
 Other than that, one could assume that this is the most peaceful neighborhood in all of Brooklyn.